echo-webkom/ludo/api/docs.md

 ### Boards

+Boards are containers for items and have users assosiated with them.
+A board may be connected to a GitHub repo.

 | Method | Path                                     | Response Type | Description                 |
 | ------ | ---------------------------------------- | ------------- | --------------------------- |
 | GET    | `/boards`                                | `Board[]`     | Get all boards              |